 If you like this squash recipe, you need to try my butternut squash soup, or my roasted acorn squash and cauliflower soup.

-That’s where these stuffed acorn squashes step in!
-They are a PERFECT small Christmas meal, and they are even healthy.
+They make a perfect small Christmas meal, and they're even healthy.
 To make these even more suitable for Christmas, you can substitute the ground pork for ground turkey, too!

-First, you will start with preparing all of the “pieces” of this recipe.
-Then we will prepare the filling and stuff the squashes, so let’s get started!
+First, you will start by preparing all of the "pieces" of this recipe.
+Then we will prepare the filling and stuff the squashes, so let's get started!

 Preheat the oven to 350°F and thoroughly wash the outside of the squashes.